sqlwindspeaker/QLib/README.md

 isEmpty(void):bool | Check if empty
-contains(element):bool | Check if element is contained in array indexOf(element, direction):int | Find the index of the first match element slice(start, end):array | Create a slice of an array concat(array):array | Append another array push(element):void | Insert a new element from end
+contains(element):bool | Check if element is contained in array indexOf(element, direction):int | Find the index of the first match element find(condition):element | Find the first element matches the condition findIndex(condition):int | Find the index of the first element matches the condition filter(condition):array | Filter the elements who match the condition slice(start, end):array | Create a slice of an array concat(array):array | Append another array push(element):void | Insert a new element from end